- How do I log onto the "eduroam" network?

 - Verify your Wi-Fi button is turned on.

 - Restart your laptop.

 - There is a known issue with specific laptops that have an Atheros-based Wi-Fi card.
 Rebooting again may resolve the issue, but your connection may be sporadic.
-Engineers are currently investigating this situation.
-This site will be updated when more information is available.
-You may need to manually edit your wireless "Preferred Networks," and remove the "USM" network to reconfigure your system again by using the configuration assistant tool located at https://cat.eduroam.org
+You may need to manually edit your wireless "Preferred Networks," and remove the "eduroam" network to reconfigure your system again by using the configuration assistant tool located at https://cat.eduroam.org

-- Do I have to switch to the "USM" network?
+- Do I have to switch to the "eduroam" network?

 - Why would I want to switch?
 Will my speed improve?